+William T. Mullen is the President of the New Jersey State Building & Construction Trades Council.
 As President of the Building Trades Council, Mr. Mullen is spokesman and directs the activities of the statewide body, comprised of 15 international building trades unions and 13 county councils, representing some 150,000 members.

 During Mr. Mullen’s tenure, the council has been an influential voice for the union construction industry in New Jersey and played a key role in winning passage of many pro-worker initiatives, including project labor agreements, prompt pay legislation, renewal of the Transportation Trust Fund and Schools Improvement Program, and the extension of prevailing wage requirements to all public works projects.

 Born in New York City, Mr. Mullen joined Ironworkers Local #11 in 1968, following a two-year stint with the U.S. Army in Korea.
-After completing his apprenticeship, he worked as a journeyman, foreman and superintendent for various construction companies throughout New Jersey
+After completing his apprenticeship, he worked as a journeyman, foreman and superintendent for various construction companies throughout New Jersey.

 Looking back on his career as an ironworker with a quiet satisfaction, Mr. Mullen says, “The union gave me everything I have.
 It gave me pride in quality workmanship and the opportunities I needed to extend and expand my skills and innate talents.
-It gave me a comfortable lifestyle and the ability to raise a family.”
+It gave me a comfortable lifestyle and the ability to raise my family.”

 He used his sure grasp of important issues affecting union construction to expand his role within the industry, serving first as Secretary of the Essex County Building Trades Council from 1995 through 1997, then as President from 1997 to 2001 when he was elected to his current position– President of the New Jersey State Building & Construction Trades Council.

 Mr. Mullen’s commitment to excellence and achievement has carried over beyond his profession and into his public and private life.
 He serves on various government agencies and statewide coalitions that seek to improve living and working conditions for all New Jersey residents.
-A former member of the Essex County Workforce Investment Board and State Brownfield Redevelopment Task Force, he is currently a trustee at Montclair State University.
+A former member of the Essex County Workforce Investment Board and State Brownfield Redevelopment Task Force, he is currently a trustee at Montclair State University and a member of the New Jersey State Building Authority.
+Most recently, Bill was appointed a member of the Casino Reinvestment Authority by Governor Chris Christie at the recommendation of Senate President Steve Sweeney.

-Governor Jon Corzine appointed Bill to serve on his Financial Restructuring and Debt Reduction Steering Committee in 2008.
+Governor Jon Corzine had appointed Bill to serve on his Financial Restructuring and Debt Reduction Steering Committee in 2008.
 Mr. Mullen was also appointed to serve on the Governor’s Advisory Commission on Construction Industry Independent Contract Reform.
-Most recently, Bill was appointed a member of the Casino Reinvestment Development Authority by Governor Chris Christie at the recommendation of Senate President Steve Sweeney.